-Like all public facilities, parks and trails must comply with ADA regulations.
+1. Like all public facilities, parks and trails must comply with ADA regulations.
 Though each developed location is unique, all parking lots and restroom facilities are to include signs compliant with these regulations.
 The planning & development department is responsible for determining these rules and implementing sign development to meet regulations.

-(see Accessibility Guidebook for Outdoor Recreation - 2012 and the Quick Reference Guide to ADA Signage)
+A. Accessibility Guidebook for Outdoor Recreation - 2012 and the Quick Reference Guide to ADA Signage.

-PARK & TRAILS SIGN BASICS
+5.05.25 - PARK & TRAILS SIGN BASICS